 As Michael Jordan said:

-You must try to not allow a single failure from making you doubt yourself.
-If you want more tips in this regard, you may find our article on the fear of starting something new interesting.
+If you want more help in this area, you may find helpful tips in our article on the fear of starting something new.

 5. Know that it’s okay to be afraid

 Being afraid of something is not the same as doubting yourself.
 Self-doubt is a negative inner voice that determines how you feel about something, whereas fear is a totally natural reaction.

 Whether you’re afraid of failure or of being embarrassed, what matters is that you try to conquer your fear.
 Don’t confuse that fear with self-doubt.

 People often think that they shouldn’t be afraid in the first place.
 However, if you’re already scared, thinking that you shouldn’t be scared usually only makes the fear stronger.
 Accept that you’re afraid and focus your efforts on building up your courage, instead of beating yourself up for having a completely natural reaction.

 6. Discuss your feelings of self-doubt with someone you trust

 Talking about your feelings with a close friend can do wonders, as it may help you understand the true issue of what you’re dealing with.

 This is because although it may seem like we think in sentences, our thoughts are usually more like a messy word cloud.
 Add emotions into the mix and you’ve got a perfect mess.
 By putting these thoughts into words and saying them out loud, you are creating some order into the mess and voilà – clarity!